sheymann/githubarchive.org/bigquery/README.md

 HAVING elapsed_time > 0
 ORDER BY elapsed_time;

-/* Repos migrated to github, sorted by time elapsed from the last push */ SELECT CONCAT(repository_owner, CONCAT('/', repository_name)) as repos,
+/* Dead migrated repos: Repos migrated to github, sorted by time elapsed from the last push */ SELECT CONCAT(repository_owner, CONCAT('/', repository_name)) as repos,
 	repository_created_at,
 	repository_pushed_at,